Musaddiq625Org/base_project/README.md

 use_template
 ```
 You are asked for three parameters.
-1. New name: This will be the new name of your application.
+1. **New name:** This will be the new name of your application.
-2. Template: Past the following Git URL.
+2. **Template:** Paste the following Git URL.
  ```sh
  https://github.com/Musaddiq625Org/base_project.git
 ```
-3. Directory to install template: Your system absolute local path where you want to save project.
+3. **Directory to install template:** Your system absolute local path where you want to save project or you can leave it empty to install it on the current directory.

 ## Output Directory Structure 📦